Fabster79/prompt/README.md

 ## 1 Dashboarding Analysis Prompts ##
-## 2 Prompts and images and other items from Digital Exchange Presentation ##
+## 2 Prompts and images and other items from DigitalXchange Presentation ##
 ### Erzähl mir von den Daten / Gummersbach, 22.06.2024###

 2.1 All Prompts